THE MEANING OF HUMAN-COMPUTER INTERACTION

 the label of computer “support”.
 I tried but failed to capture this idea in a

-project about Essence of computers: presuppositions for support returning to it in Expert-support
+project about Essence of computers: presuppositions for support returning

-systems: the new technology and the old knowledge.
-Its only justification is that by considering the computer to be a
+Its only justification is that by considering the computer to be a tool, the

-knew what “error” is, and consequently also knew the difficulties behind the
+is, and consequently also knew the difficulties behind the conception of human error

 and human factor.
-The core idea of this expression, tool
+The core idea of this expression, tool or support, it

-control of an all-knowing user guided
+all-knowing user guided by an

-necessary experience or tacit, implicit knowledge, which is not
+or tacit, implicit knowledge, which is not

 equivalent to “unreliable feelings”.
-Never
+Never mind tool-makers or engineers

-mind tool-makers or engineers beyond the user have been doing or meant.
-And
+beyond the user have been doing or meant.
+And it happens to be also

-it happens to be also an idea that is or should be subsumed in the expression
+an idea that is or should be subsumed in the expression "human-computer

-"human-computer interaction".
+interaction".

 This is viable so long as people have not understood the controversial